 Better Multi-Language Support

 frfor France.
 Content could then be added by content editors under each website as needed.
-Someone would then access the English version of the site using 'www.website.com/en/' and the french version, like 'www.website.com/fr/'.
-Both of these approaches had several flaws.
-Creating a website per language takes a lot of effort for content editors.
+Someone would then access the English version of the site using 'www.website.com/en/' and the french version, like

+Use a third-party unsupported plug-in like Vorto.
+Vorto provides the ability to only build a single website, by allowing multiple language content to be added against a single mode/page.
+Both of these approaches have flaws (depending on the requirements).
+Creating and maintaining a website per language takes a lot of effort for content editors.
 Each time a new page is required it has to be created in numerous places.
-Potentiality, menus, and settings for each language website need to be changed and update.
-For some large sites with lots of content this approach works.
-For most websites I have worked on, this is overkill.
+One page per language variation site.
+The menu might need updating in multiple places for each language variation site.
+In general, there's a lot of room for accidental content editing mistake to occur.
+For some large sites with lots of content this approach works of having different a website per language might be useful.
+If the content structure and content tree need to be different then this can be useful.
+For most websites I have worked on, this approach is overkill.

-If you use a plug-in and then that person stops developing for whatever reason, you are stuck and in the worst-case situation, you may need to completely rebuild your website from scratch.
-Using Vorto also created content managing issues, there was no way to release the English version at one time and then the french version in a few days time.
+If you use a plug-in and then that person stops developing for whatever reason, you are stuck.
+In the worst-case situation, you may need to completely rebuild your website from scratch.
+Using Vorto also created content management issues, there was no way to release the English version at one time and then the french version in a few days time.
 It was an all or nothing approach.

 During my career, I have spent hundreds of hours writing content within CMS systems.
 One of the most frustrating parts of writing content within a CMS is the clunkiness of it.
 If I need to write 10 tutorials, I want to do it as fast as possible.
-I do not want to have to click-buttons to switch tabs.
+I do not want to have to click buttons to switch tabs.
 I do not want to have to wait for pages to reload for no reason.
 This is the issue that infinite editing tackles.